Written by Terry Smith

 Best Pressure Washer Detergent Buyer’s Guide

 Here’s a few tips on selecting the right kind of detergent, and also how to use it properly, so that you don’t damage your surfaces or your pressure washer, and also to get the most out of the product.
+And surprisingly there are quite a few pitfalls – I came into this test thinking pressure washer detergent was pressure washer detergent 😀

 If you go looking online, and let’s say you search for pressure washer cleaning detergent on Amazon, it will no doubt bring up a ton of products.
 However, if you look closely, many of those are not actually pressure washer detergents, and instead are meant to be mopped on surfaces, or sprayed with a low-pressure garden sprayer.
 Some sneaky sellers might even advertise the product as pressure washer specific, but in actuality, the product is not designed for it.
 It’s my advice to only buy from brands like Karcher, Nilfisk, and a few others that are known for these kinds of products, and also look at the photos of the product itself.
 If it doesn’t clearly state on the bottle or container that it is for pressure washers, don’t bother, and just look elsewhere.
 Using the wrong detergent in your pressure washer can lead to ineffective cleaning at best, and ruin your expensive power tool at worst, so it’s not worth taking chances.

-Tip: Clean out the pressure washer afterwards
+Clean out your pressure washer after

 After using detergent of any kind, on any pressure washer, it is very important that you flush out any remaining cleaning product out of the system.
-Neglecting to do so can cause blockages due to the left over residue, so please make sure you flush out the system with water afterwards.
+Neglecting to do so can cause blockages due to the leftover residue, so please make sure you flush out the system with water afterwards.

 So, we had a good look around at the pressure washer detergents that were available at the time of writing, and put them through their paces using my trusty Wilks 750 (any excuse to play with my new ‘toy’).
 Here we have written up our honest findings and thoughts, so you can feel better equipped with the right knowledge when you decide to buy.